- — Kosher, Non-GMO, Organic, Vegan

 - — 100% GMO-free Organic Buckwheat Kasha

-- — Organic Buckwheat Kasha
+- — Organic Buckwheat Kasha, aka Grechka

 Organic Buckwheat Kasha from Food To Live

 Food To Live Organic Buckwheat Kasha is available in bulk, which means you’ll get enough kernels to enjoy trying dozens of recipes.
 Our products tested for quality during every step of the production process, and our facility is organically certified.
 Therefore, Food To Live guarantees the quality of our organic buckwheat groats.
 You can enjoy organic kasha in many ways.
 Use it as a breakfast cereal or as an ingredient in a delicious main dish, cooked pilaf-style.
 You can mill grains into buckwheat flour and enjoy making organic buckwheat crepes and pancakes.
 They taste incredible and are lower in calories than wheat products.
 Organic buckwheat kernels are also safe to use in any gluten-free baking project.

-Are Organic Buckwheat Kernels Healthy
+Food To Live Organic Buckwheat Kernels Healthy

 Organic buckwheat is, without a doubt, one of the healthiest grains you can find.
 The fact that it’s not a grain only increases buckwheat benefits.
 It contains lots of fiber and nutrients, a minuscule amount of fats (1 gram in a cup of cooked organic kasha), and is low in calories (155 per cup).
 Organic buckwheat kasha is also gluten-free.
 Therefore, it’s safe for everyone with a sensitivity to this element.
 This pseudo-grain has so much fiber and other beneficial nutrition that it’s suitable for everyone with a sensitive digestive tract.

 Understanding Organic Buckwheat Benefits

 The main organic buckwheat benefits come from the fact that it’s nutritious and low in calories.
 This combination makes it a perfect choice for a weight management diet.
 Many athletes also love organic kasha because it gives them protein and fiber without fat.
 Due to its high fiber content, organic buckwheat kasha is heart and stomach-friendly.
 It helps your body cleanse itself naturally as fiber soaks up toxins while it travels through your gut.
 It means that you can include organic buckwheat kernels into your detox plan.

 Buckwheat Kasha Nutrition Data